jorrizza/cv/README.md

 ### *2010-2014:* Co-founder at *Mediaklapper* ###

+Mediaklapper was a VC funded start-up in advertising.
 Managed and executed the construction of a development and hosting platform, hardware and all, for our in-house Ruby on Rails application.
-Main components include Debian, Nginx, Ruby, HAProxy, Nagios/Icinga and PostgreSQL.
+Main components include Debian, Nginx, Ruby, HAProxy, Nagios/Icinga, and PostgreSQL.
 I've also built parts of the application, including a nifty ajaxy search engine.

 ### *2011-2012:* IT Consultant at *ViaViela B.V.* ###

 Kept the e-Viela!
 LNMP stack running.
-Managed a large VPN (OpenBSD, Tinc) for remote desktops (NX), telephony (Asterisk) and hosting.
+Managed a large VPN (OpenBSD, Tinc) for remote desktops (NX), telephony (Asterisk), and hosting.
 Did some software development as well.
 Mainly Ruby on Rails and PHP.

 ### *2006-2010:* Software Engineer at *e-Viela!
 B.V.* ###

 F/LOSS based software solutions for medium to big sized organizations.
 I've helped building one of the most awesome LAMP stacks in the world.
-Mainly using Debian GNU/Linux, Apache, MySQL, PHP, DRBD and Heartbeat2.
+Mainly using Debian GNU/Linux, Apache, MySQL, PHP, DRBD, and Heartbeat2.
 The entire stack has been migrated to Nginx.
 I've helped introduce Linux desktops (NX) into the company.
 This company's activities have been merged into ViaViela B.V. in 2011.

 ### *2004-2008:* Software Engineer at *Eurovision Multimedia* ###

-Made them a web shop which integrated with existing sales software using PHP, Apache, MySQL and Linux.
+Made them a web shop which integrated with existing sales software using PHP, Apache, MySQL, and Linux.
 Apparently I didn't do too well.
 The company ceased to exist.

 ## Skills ##